How to Make an Invoice for Freelance Work

 10. Terms and conditions

 The final section should contain any terms or conditions related to the work or the invoice.
-For example, if there are any late payment fees, then mention them in this section.
+For example, if there are any late payment fees, then mention them in this section as a freelancer charging late payment fees may not be desirable, though.

 Sending invoices for advance payment

-As a freelancer, you can also send invoices for advance payment.
+As a freelancer, you should also send invoices for advance payment.
+Be it advance, interim, milestone or final payment, an invoice should be sent for all payment claims from the client.
 It would be best to mention the advance charges in the individual services section.
 Mention related terms and conditions in the final part of the invoice.

 When do you send an invoice?

-Immediately after you complete the project, send an invoice to the client.
+Immediately after completing the project, a milestone, or a phase, send an invoice to the client.
 Never hesitate to send an invoice and ask for payment.
-If a project is long duration, you should send an invoice on a weekly or monthly basis.
+If a project is a long duration, you should send an invoice on a weekly or monthly basis.

 Please do not make it a surprise event.
 The client should be well aware that you will send an invoice.

 You should agree on when to send the invoice during the freelance contract stage.
 For example, is sending an invoice based on duration or milestone completion?
-Before you send the invoice, inform the client via your established communication channel.
-Then ask for his approval, and then ship it after his approval.
+Before you send the invoice, communicate and inform the client via your established channel.
+Then ask for his approval and send the invoice document after his go-ahead.

 How to send an invoice?

-You should send invoices via email as it helps to keep a better track and makes you look more professional.
+You should send invoices via email as it helps to keep track and makes you look more professional.
 Some freelancers also send invoices via WhatsApp or social media is not recommended.